learnbin.net nav logo

 In the creaming method, the density difference between rubber and water is used to remove excess water.
 To increase the density difference, creaming agents (Sodium alginate) are added to the preserved latex.
 Creaming agents increase the volume of rubber particles and therefore the density is decreased. for proper separation height of the container should be increased.

-This method required only simple equipment and the process is easy to operate.
+This method requires only simple equipment and the process is easy to operate.
 Power requirements are also negligible.
 The loss of rubber by going to the skim is very low.
-But this process is not widely used in large-scale production.
+However this process is not widely used in large-scale production.

 The major disadvantage of this process is time-consuming.
 It takes about 40 – 60 hours to separate rubber and water.
-Sometimes natural rubber is interacted with creaming agents and not separated into two phases.
-Sensitive variations are occurred in the field of latex and latex after creaming.
+Sometimes natural rubber interacts with creaming agents and is not separated into two phases.
+Sensitive variations occur in the field of latex and latex after creaming.
 The presence of residual creaming agents in the latex affects both the colloidal stability of the latex and the properties of the rubber film obtained from latex.

 Typical Creaming process